cypress-io/cypress-documentation/source/guides/dashboard/projects.md

 {% note warning  %}
 If your Record Key is accidentally exposed, you should {% urlHash "delete it" Delete-record-key %} and {% urlHash "create a new one" Create-new-record-key %}.

+Anyone that has access to both the `projectId` and the record `key` of your project will be able to record runs to your organization in the Dashboard.

+Typically, you would not want people outside of your team running tests for a few reasons:

+1. This could drive up the number of tests you've run.
+Since Cypress bills based on the number of tests - this would mean they could use up all allotted tests and there would be consequences to that.
+2. They can write any data they want to your Cypress Dashboard.
+They could edit the test suite so that the tests that are recorded record very different things than the original project's tests.
+This could including visiting different websites and generating videos of visiting those websites, for example.
+If a record key was exposed you can delete and regenerate a new record key.
+Deleted keys will be invalid and if the project is run with a deleted key, it will no longer be able to record.
 {% endnote %}

 Once you're set up to record test runs, we automatically generate a *Record Key* for the project.